BormotMax/dark-mode/README.md

 ## SVG Icons

-- All icons in the project must be svg react components.
+- All icons in the project must be svg react components (the exception is fontawesome-icons).
 - Placement: `src/components/svgIcons`
 - You can use [SVGR](https://react-svgr.com/playground/?memo=true&typescript=true) to convert.